Lymphoma is cancer that starts in the lymphocytes, a type of white blood cell of the immune system.

 - lymphoblastic lymphoma

-You may not have any signs of disease in the early stages.
+You may not have any signs of the disease in the early stages.
 Symptoms vary according to the specific type of T-cell lymphoma.

-Signs and symptoms of mycosis fungoides include:
+Some signs and symptoms of mycosis fungoides

 - patches of flat, scaly skin